ntd284/Vnstock-pipeline/README.md

 1. **Apache Airflow Installation:** Make sure you have Apache Airflow correctly installed on your virtual machine.
 Refer to the [Airflow apache setup](https://github.com/apache/airflow).

 2. **Email:** Configure your email settings to receive error notifications in case of any pipeline failures.
-Refer to the [SMTP config](https://airflow.apache.org/docs/apache-airflow/stable/howto/email-config.html)
+Refer to the [Sending Emails using Airflow EmailOperator](https://hevodata.com/learn/airflow-emailoperator/)

 3. **Google Cloud Services Setup:** Create and configure the necessary Google Cloud resources as follows: